Alice

 a ɑ

-Well that's great and all, but how do I make a realistic vowel system?
+Well that's great, but how do I make a realistic vowel system?

 Don't necessarily just copy a vowel system from this list.